 Remember that you’re trying to reach real people.
 Who are they, and what do they care about?
 What are their pain points, and how can you help solve them?
 A deep understanding of your customer and what motivates them will help you craft a compelling message.
 Consider investing the time to develop buyer personas to truly understand what your ideal customers need and want.

 Ever land on a web page and feel like all that business wants to talk about is how great they are?
-Not only is this a dead giveaway your website needs copywriting help, it’s also a surefire way to frustrate potential customers.
+Not only is this a dead giveaway your website design needs copywriting help, it’s also a surefire way to frustrate potential customers.

 The truth is: no one cares about how great you think your products and services are.
 They care about how you can solve their problems.